nathanhitchcock/BurntOut/docs/STYLE_GUIDE.md

 ## Project Structure
 - Organize by feature and type (see `docs/README.md` for structure).
-- Use `archive/` for unused or legacy files.
+- Keep a curated `archive/` for future-intent or legacy assets referenced by active scenes or explicitly documented; remove prototypes that never shipped.

 ## GDScript Conventions
 - Use 4 spaces for indentation.